Keyboard shortcuts

 Example:

-swissarmyhammer test docs/readme --project_name "MyLib" --project_description "A library for awesome things" --features "fast,reliable,easy"
+swissarmyhammer prompt test docs/readme --arg project_name="MyLib" --arg project_description="A library for awesome things" --arg features="fast,reliable,easy"

 Arguments: